uclahs-cds/Ligare/sphinx-docs/source/cookbook/web_applications/create-application-with-scaffolder.rst

     sqlite:///kitchen.db

-When your application first runs, an SQLite database will exist at the root of your application directory with the name ``app.db``.
+When your application first runs, an SQLite database is created at the root of your application directory with the name ``kitchen.db``.

 Debugging in VSCode
 ^^^^^^^^^^^^^^^^^^^